Dav5T/credit-risk-classification/README.md

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
-How do you know it performs best?
+How do you know it performs best?<br/>
-&ensp;When we resampled the training data, it performed than the orginial training data.
+*When we resampled the training data, it performed than the orginial training data.
 Even though the precision for the high-risk data decrease by 1%, overall it is still perform the best.
-The recall had improved and so did the f-1 score.
+The recall had improved and so did the f-1 score.*<br/>
 * Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+(For example, is it more important to predict the `1`'s, or predict the `0`'s? ) <br/>
-&ensp; The performance depends on the given data and how we process it.
+*The performance depends on the given data and how we process it.
 However, depending on what the bank values more between 1 and 0 then yes we would want to either increase the precentage for recalls or precision.
-Do we care more about minimizing the mistake the model makes at guessing high-risk correctly or value more that the model guess the number of high-risk correctly out of the borrowers that are actually high-risk.
+Do we care more about minimizing the mistake the model makes at guessing high-risk correctly or value more that the model guess the number of high-risk correctly out of the borrowers that are actually high-risk.*

-* If you do not recommend any of the models, please justify your reasoning.
+* If you do not recommend any of the models, please justify your reasoning.<br/>
-&ensp; I would recommend this model because it has demonstrated high accuracy especially for healthy loans. high-risk loan prediction performed fairly well.
+*I would recommend this model because it has demonstrated high accuracy especially for healthy loans. high-risk loan prediction performed fairly well.
 Since we're not trying to prediction more than 2 classes, it also fits what you're trying to do.
 It's easy to understand and the model accomplishes our goal in predicting the probabilty of 1's and 0's.
-However, down the line if the model doesn't seem to be working and getting too big to handle, then we may have to shift to random forest.
+However, down the line if the model doesn't seem to be working and getting too big to handle, then we may have to shift to random forest.*

 ## Resources
-1. How to Interprest classification Report: https://www.statology.org/sklearn-classification-report/
+1. How to Interprest classification Report: https://www.statology.org/sklearn-classification-report/ <br/>
-<br>2.
-Random Resampling Method for Imbalanced Data with Imblear: https://hersanyagci.medium.com/random-resampling-methods-for-imbalanced-data-with-imblearn-1fbba4a0e6d3
+2. Random Resampling Method for Imbalanced Data with Imblear: https://hersanyagci.medium.com/random-resampling-methods-for-imbalanced-data-with-imblearn-1fbba4a0e6d3